eyolfson/research-2016-ecoop-artifact/README.md

 # ECOOP 2016 Artifact

+Our tool adds a new sanitizer to `clang`, a const sanitizer.
+This sanitizer verifies that instances of `const` are treated as transitively immutable.
+Our tool will display a warning for any write through a `const` type qualifier, even if a field is explictly `const`.
+The goal of our tool is to investigate how developers use `const` in programs.

+## Virtual Machine

 There is an example virtual machine located at `http://laforge.cs.uwaterloo.ca/ecoop-2016.qcow2` already setup.
 The username and password to this VM are both `ecoop-2016`.
 To run the VM, for example with